hellenike/textbook/docs/topics/pronouns/index.md

 has_children: true
 ---

-## Pronouns
+## Pronouns (ἡ ἀντωνυμία)

 Pronoun is a part of speech.
-Pronouns are used in place of and in reference to a noun.
-Like nouns, pronouns in ancient Greek have grammatical gender, case, and number; the case of a pronoun, like that of a noun, will tell you its function in a clause.
+Pronouns are used in place of and in reference to a noun: the Greek name ἀντωνυμία means "in place of a noun."
+The noun that a pronoun replaces and refers to is called the pronoun's _antecedent_.

+Like nouns, pronouns in ancient Greek have grammatical gender, case, and number.
+The case of a pronoun, like that of a noun, will tell you its function in a clause.

-There are several types of pronouns in ancient Greek, as there are in English: personal, relative, demonstrative, interrogative, indefinite, reflexive, reciprocal, intensive, and more.
+There are several types of pronouns in ancient Greek, as there are in English: personal, demonstrative, relative, interrogative, indefinite, reflexive, and reciprocal.
 We know and use all of these types of pronouns without perhaps knowing their classification.
 In this section, we will learn the ancient Greek personal pronouns, demonstrative pronouns, and the relative pronoun.

 ### Personal pronouns